Please check out our Frequently Asked Questions below.

 Wear comfortable clothes suitable for movement.
 You should not wear any jewellery in class.

 Can I pay on a class by class basis?

 Within a course, we cover different content week-to-week so you can not just drop in on any week of the course.
-To help spread the cost, we take payment by 3 installments (the deposit, Week 2 of the course and Week 6 of the course).
-You do have the option of paying in 1 installment if you prefer.
+To help spread the cost, we take payment by 3 instalments (the deposit, the week before the course and Week 4 of the course).
+You do have the option of paying in 1 instalment if you prefer.

 My class hasn’t started, but my schedule has changed and I won’t be able to make it.
 Can I switch to a later date?

 If you can no longer attend a course, then please get in touch and we’ll be happy to transfer your booking onto an alternative date.
 We can only transfer you if you let us know before the start date of your course.

 The class has already started but I can no longer attend.
 Can I have a refund?